JuanJakobo/Pocketbook-Nextcloud-Client/README.md

 ### Usage
-Download and unzip the .app file from https://github.com/JuanJakobo/Pocketbook-Nextcloud-Client/releases and place it into the "applications" folder of your pocketbook.
-Once you disconnect the Pocketbook, the application should be visibile.
+Download and unzip the file from https://github.com/JuanJakobo/Pocketbook-Nextcloud-Client/releases and place the nextcloud.app into the "applications" folder of your pocketbook.
+Once you disconnect the Pocketbook from the PC, the application should be visibile.

 ## Disclamer